tabiodun/hue-controller/README.md

 Unlike the app, you have more granular access to the exposed functionality, such as queuing by date rather than just time.
 In addition to helpers like "Queue this 5 times every 5 seconds start on 2012-10-10 at 5 PM"

+Browser requirements
+-
+The general web app will work under most modern browser browsers.
+IE8 and below are not supported, but some areas might work.
+Color pickers requires that your browser support it, which currently means only Chrome.

 Examples
 -